Stacy-Martin/Tech_Blog/README.md

 Initialize your session by running `node ./server.js`  and `npm start`.

-## Usage

-Clone or download the project from Github to your local computer.
-From the project directory execute the following commands:
-XXXXXXXXXXXXX

 ## License
 This project is licensed under the [License: Unlicense](http://unlicense.org/) license.